-It’s very common for companies to do search engine optimization (SEO) for months or years, and still not rank for any of the keywords they want to target.
+It’s very common for companies to produce content and do search engine optimization (SEO) for months or years, and still not rank for any of the keywords they want to target.

 In our experience, while domain rating and backlinks are important (i.e. you can’t have a DR of zero to rank and you usually need to do some link building), it is still possible to compete and outrank your competitors in Google even if you have a “low” DR (it’s relative) or minimal link building — even for high value, buying-intent keywords.